stride3d/stride-docs/en/manual/scenes/structuring-scenes.md

 # Structuring scenes

-This page contains information about features and tips that can help with structuring scenes and organization.
+This page contains information about features and tips that can help you properly structure your scenes and organize them.

 ## Recommended scene structure